IBM/get-your-java-microservice-up-and-running/workshop/README.md

 There is Microservice Authors we will run locally in a Docker container.
 That Microservice we will deploy to Kubernetes on IBM Cloud.
-The following gif shows the architecture of the sample application.
-The gifs shows the steps of exercise 3 when we deploy the Microservice to IBM Cloud.
+The following gif shows the steps of exercise 3 when we deploy the Microservice to IBM Cloud.

 ![](../../images/lab-4-overview.gif)